JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Broccoli forms a tighter and tighter flower cluster, swelling larger and growing daily.
 While this happens over a period of weeks, you can actually harvest at any point.
 The trick is waiting long enough to get a good harvest but not too long—otherwise, the broccoli florets will turn yellow and burst into flower.

-If your broccoli flowers before you can harvest it, don't worry.
+If your broccoli bolts, or flowers, before you can harvest it, don't worry.
 The plant is still edible.
 The flavor, however, might change a bit.

 Common Broccoli Growing Problems